-Liverpool was strongly linked with a move for Clint Dempsey, only for the club to fail to agree a fee with Fulham as the United States international eventually moved to Tottenham - and Henry has move to explain the developments.
+Liverpool were strongly linked with a move for Clint Dempsey, only for the club to fail to agree a fee with Fulham as the United States international eventually moved to Tottenham - and Henry has move to explain the developments.

 The letter, posted on the club's official website, read: "I am as disappointed as anyone connected with Liverpool football club that we were unable to add further to our strike force in this summer transfer window, but that was not through any lack of desire or effort on the part of all of those involved.
 They pushed hard in the final days of the transfer window on a number of forward targets and it is unfortunate that on this occasion we were unable to conclude acceptable deals to bring those targets in.